Sani7/remote-ui/create_server.md

 2. Right click on unisim_server and select Add new
 3. Choose C/C++ in files and classes and then select C++ class + Choose
 4. Change the classname to the name of your sim use underscores as spaces, don't forget classnames always start with a capital letter
-5. Set as base Simulator_base and check "Add Q_Object"
+5. Set as base UI_base and check "Add Q_Object"
 6. Select the path by clicking browse and make sure it is in the server/simulators folder + Next
 7. Set add to project to None + Finish
 8. Refresh CMake by right clicking on the project name + Run Cmake, it should show your sim as sim_ + filename